JayH5/docker-haproxy-boringssl/README.md

 * Builds and statically links BoringSSL, tracking* the BoringSSL version used in Chromium beta (as opposed to using the operating system's OpenSSL).
 * Builds against PCRE2 instead of the older "PCRE 3".
 * Enables use of the PCRE2 JIT engine.
-* Is based on newer base images: Debian Stretch/Alpine 3.6 vs. (currently) Debian Jessie/Alpine 3.5 in the official images.
+* The Alpine Linux image is based on Alpine 3.7 vs. (currently) Alpine 3.6 in the official image.

 \* _No promises about speedy updates to HAProxy or BoringSSL.
 I'm just one person._